 The second one-on-one meeting is much more involved than the first interview.
 Be ready to see some new faces as follow-up interviews are a chance to meet new people.
 Some companies have a panel for the second one, and there are managers, potential coworkers, and senior executives present.

-- Do not forget to bring work samples as there are going to new people in the interview panel.
+- Do not forget to bring work samples as there are going to be new people in the interview panel

-- The communication must be consistent so make sure you review the resume, so there are no contradictory statements
+- Communication must be consistent so make sure you review the resume, so there are no contradictory statements

 - If there is a repetition of a question, answer with as much detail as you did initially.
-Answer it as if you are answering it for the first time.
+Answer it as if you are answering for the first time

-What interests you most about the position, and what strengths and skills you can bring to it?
+What interests you most about the position, and what strengths and skills will you bring to it?

 The question is similar to asking about your skills and strengths, but the context is different.
 It is about contributions you can make to the organization.